denoland/deno/deno2/README.md

 it seems like a reasonable choice.
 TBD.

 There are many people exploring the project, so care will be taken to keep the original code functional while this is developed.
-However, once it's ready this the code in this deno2/ directory will be moved to the root.
+However, once it's ready the code in this deno2/ directory will be moved to the root.